PyvesB/eclipse-solargraph/README.md

 ## :sparkles: Tips and tricks

-To improve code completion and intellisense, it is recommended to generate YARD documentation for your gems (run `yard gems` in a terminal).
+* To improve code completion and intellisense, it is recommended to generate YARD documentation for your gems (run `yard gems` in a terminal).

-You can fine-tune Solargraph's behaviour on a per-project basis by [creating a .solargraph.yml configuration file](https://solargraph.org/guides/configuration).
+* You can fine-tune Solargraph's behaviour on a per-project basis by [creating a .solargraph.yml configuration file](https://solargraph.org/guides/configuration).
+* If you're doing web development and working on ERB files, it is recommended to also install the [Wild Web Developer](https://github.com/eclipse/wildwebdeveloper) plugin.

 ## :star: Support and feedback